Coming to UConn

 Coming to UConn?

-You do not need to order a UConn transcript, but you do need to meet with an academic advisor.
+You do not need to order a UConn transcript, but you do need to accept or reject your credits.

-As a UConn ECE Student coming to any UConn campus for your undergraduate career, you will automatically have all your non-degree work (Pending Classes) from UConn ECE noted on the non-degree portion of your official UConn transcript.
+As a UConn ECE Student accepted to any UConn campus for your undergraduate career, you will automatically have all your non-degree work (Pending Classes) from UConn ECE noted on the Non-Degree Programs Record of your official UConn transcript.

 Accept or Reject your Credit